 When I was a child, I wanted to be a cartoonist.
 I spent a lot of my time, drawing, colouring and creating stories.
 I loved reading comics, watching cartoons and using my imagination.
 I’m still quite creative, but now it’s more music than art.
 I’m in a band and love writing songs and recording - kind of similar really!

-My goal is to assist people within GCC social enterprises to progress into other paid work & to build relationships with local employers, in order to create opportunities for disabled people.
+My goal is to connect with employers across the county, building relationships, in order to create opportunities for disabled people.
 I am enthusiastic about helping disabled people to realise their aspirations and have the opportunity to fulfil their potential in employment.

 I am a member of Carers Gloucestershire.
 I have practical experience in working with disabled people.
 During my previous working life I have held positions in IT as a Software Developer and as a Technical Support Engineer.